near/docs/docs/2.develop/relayers/multichain-server.md

 - This multichain relayer server focuses on the purple/blue Multichain Relayer Core Backend Services Box in the middle and the connections to the XChain systems in the red box via RPCs.
 - The XChain Settlement that's happening in the yellow box is currently manual and will be automated in the future.

+## Paymaster

+A paymaster represents an address on a destination chain that holds a balance of that chain’s native gas token:
+- User addresses on destination chains will be funded directly from paymaster accounts.
+- Partners that want to integrate with the Multichain Gas Relayer service need to create, fund, and manage paymaster accounts on the destination chains that they want to have support for.
+- [Manual settlement](gas-station.md#settlement) between the [NEAR Gas Station contract](gas-station.md) and paymaster accounts are also required on a regular basis to ensure a consistent balance of funds.

 ## System workflow